What is electrical panel

 Locate your electrical panel

-The electrical panel is typically located in the basement, garage, or utility room and is usually behind a metal or plastic cover.
+The electrical panel is typically located in the garage, basement, or utility room.
+It's a metal box, often with a door that can be opened to access the circuit breakers.

 2. 2